 a damper can control the flow of air in your ducts, altering the output to different levels of your home or various rooms as needed.
 In this method, you can much better regulate the temperature, especially in between the summer and winter months.
 Do be conscious when you add a damper, though, as your home’s duct system needs to already have been designed with airflow for the whole home in mind, especially in newer homes.
 However, it is not too challenging to install an inline damper, and below are some step-by-step instructions you can follow to add one yourself.

-Don’t forget to order residential air duct cleaning services to avoid costly repair in the future.
+Don’t forget to order HVAC duct cleaning services to avoid costly repairs in the future.

 6-in Hvac Duct Manual Volume Air Damper with Handle